 How did it all start?

-Way back in 2003, a couple of people had an idea!
-Both had been members of the Parish Council and both had lived in Hurst for many years and recognised what an extraordinarily vibrant and talented community it is.
-They gathered a few more people together and decided to hold a one-day 'taster festival' in May 2004 in the Village Centre, with drama, music, singing, children's performances - everything that could be packed into a relatively short time-span.
+Back in 2003, a couple of long-term Hurst residents recognised what an extraordinarily vibrant and talented community exists in the village and that gave them the germ of an idea.
+Drawing in a few more people, they held a one-day 'taster festival' in May 2004 in the Village Centre, with drama, music, singing, children's performances - everything that could be packed into a relatively short time-span.
 It was a resounding success with over 500 people attending during that one day.

-Based on this enthusiasm and the energy generated by that one day, planning started almost at once for a full length festival and, to avoid clashes with other festivals, September was chosen as a suitable month.
-A committee was formed well, there has to be one - but it's a very informal affair, meeting over a few bottles of wine in various houses and occasionally pubs!
-The first two-week festival was held in September 2005 and we've been going ever since with an amazing range of events put on every year.
+Building on this enthusiasm and the energy generated by that one day, plans were quickly underway to create a full length festival to take place each September.
+A committee was formed well, there has to be one - but it's a very friendly group, meeting over a few bottles of wine in various homes!
+The first two-week festival was held in September 2005 and ever since we have put on an amazing range of events each year.

-We can't do it without all the fantastic support we get from helpers, sponsors and businesses.
-It takes thousands of hours of work to put together a programme of something like 70 events over the fortnight and we do our best to provide something for everyone.
-As soon as one Festival ends, we start on the next one, so if you've an idea for next year, and would like to work with us, please get in touch.
+We can't do this without all the fantastic support we get from helpers, sponsors and businesses.
+It takes thousands of hours of work to put together a programme of some 70 events over the fortnight and we do our best to provide something for everyone.
+As soon as one Festival ends, we start work on the next one, so if you've an idea for next year, and would like to work with us, please get in touch.

 Hurst Festival Committee